Lie Groupoids and Differentiable Stacks: Equivalences

 Now we use $\alpha$ to {\it twist} the map $\psi$.
 More precisely, we define $\tilde \psi:H\to G'$ by

 The map $\alpha$ gives an isomorphism $\tilde\psi\cong\psi$, and $\tilde\psi$ is constant along the fibers of $\phi:H\to G$, hence it induces a map $\theta:G\to G'$ as required. \end{proof}

-\begin{remark} The category of orbispaces can alternatively be constructed by using stacks.
+\begin{remark} The category of differentiable stacks can alternatively be constructed by using stacks.
 Roughly speaking, stacks are sheaves of groupoids, they extend the notion of spaces, and have proved to be a useful tool especially in moduli problems.
-Within that framework, what we called an orbispace is just a stack over the category of manifolds which can be presented as a quotient of a manifold, and a Lie groupoid is one of such presentations.
-We refer to \cite{bx} and \cite{metzler} for an introduction to stacks in general and smooth stacks in particular.
+Within that framework, what we called a differentiable stack is just a stack over the category of manifolds which can be presented as a quotient of a manifold, and a Lie groupoid is one of such presentations.
+We refer to \cite{bx} and \cite{metzler} for an introduction to stacks in general and how to apply the theory in manifolds.
 See also \cite{gh}. \end{remark}